angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/onenote_create_page.md

 - The *sectionName* parameter is valid only with the `../notes/pages` route (not `../notes/sections/{id}/pages`).

 Because sections are created if they don't exist, it's safe to use this call with every page your app creates.
 Users might rename sections, but the API will create a new section with the section name that you supply.

+> [!NOTE]
-Note that the links returned by the API for pages in a renamed section will still reach those older pages.
+> The links returned by the API for pages in a renamed section will still reach those older pages.

 <a name="message-body"></a>
 ## Construct the message body

 The HTML that defines page content is called *input HTML*.
-Input HTML supports a [subset of standard HTML and CSS](#supported-html), with the addition of custom attributes.
+Input HTML supports a [subset of standard HTML and CSS](#SupportedHTMLandCSSforOneNotepages), with the addition of custom attributes.
 (Custom attributes, like **data-id** and **data-render-src**, are described in [Input and output HTML](onenote_input_output_html.md).)

 Send the input HTML in the message body of the POST request.
 You can send the input HTML directly in the message body using the  `application/xhtml+xml` or `text/html` content type, or you can send it in the "Presentation" part of a multipart request.